 Our vision is to develop a unique, world-class garden space full of nature and tranquillity set against the backdrop of Edinburgh’s vibrant and dynamic city life.
 We are dedicated to creating a ‘space for all’ – where people can come together, memories can be made, and friendships can be forged.

-The Quaich Project will create new, easily accessible gardens and connections between Edinburgh’s Old and New Towns, encouraging daily use by the local residents all year round as well as providing new pathways for exploration to visitors.
+The Quaich Project will create new, accessible and inclusive, gardens and connections between Edinburgh’s Old and New Towns, encouraging daily use by the local residents all year round as well as providing new pathways for exploration to visitors.

 They propose an organic landscape-focused scheme that respects the historic setting but also animates the gardens through the introduction of a new undulating promenade, sculptural seating and dynamic open views.
 Led by wHY, the winning submission was a collaboration of the following specialists; GRAS, Groves-Raines Architects, Arup, Studio Yann Kersalé, O Street, Stuco, Creative Concern, Noel Kingsbury, Atelier Ten and Lawrence Barth with Alan Cumming, Aaron Hicklin, Beatrice Colin, Peter Ross, Alison Watson and Adrian Turpin.

 Here’s how wHY summed-up their design concept, entitled Butterfly Pavilllion:

 The word ‘pavilion’, from the Old French for butterfly (papillion), parsed through the pictogram of a highly-decorated tent, evokes the fluttering canvas and heraldry of a field campaign with a glorious connection between nature and humankind.

 The butterfly is unity of symmetry and organic form, whose lines can be traced and followed, eagerly denoting meaning.
 Occasionally alighting, it is of the air but connects with the ground.
 It delights and draws you in.